Fevre Dream: Plot

 In 1857, Abner Marsh, an unattractive but highly skilled Mississippi River captain, is grappling with a financial crisis when he is contacted by Joshua York, a rich, soft-spoken gentleman.
 They become unlikely business partners when Joshua promises to finance the construction of a magnificent new riverboat that will be larger, faster and more opulent than any other ever constructed.

 When finally completed, the large white, blue and silver paddle steamer is christened Fevre Dream, for Abner's previously failing company, the Fevre River Packet Company.
 Abner and Joshua co-captain the new vessel, with Abner being solely responsible for her actual command and navigation.
 Many questions are soon raised by both the crew and passengers about Joshua and his circle of unusual friends, who hardly ever venture out of their cabins during daylight hours.
 Abner's own suspicions begin to grow when he finds scrapbooks in Joshua's cabin containing newspaper clippings detailing many mysterious, unexplained deaths.

 Abner confronts Joshua, who reveals that he and his friends are vampire hunters, using the Fevre Dream as their base of operations to investigate a trail of unusual deaths and disappearances along the river.
-Eventually he finally reveals the whole truth: He and his friends are themselves vampires, humanoid beings specialized in and dependent upon hunting humans.
+Eventually he reveals the whole truth: He and his friends are themselves vampires, humanoid beings specialized in and dependent upon hunting humans.
 Joshua has developed a potion, using ancient alchemy and rudimentary chemistry, which controls the "red thirst" of all vampires.
 This has led many of his kind to consider him a kind of vampire messiah destined to free them from their bloodlust.
 Joshua's companions have all submitted to his control as their lord (or "bloodmaster").